denten-books/plain-text/30-format.md

 for the understanding of a text.

-Format belongs neither wholly to a text's physical medium (pixel or paper) nor to the ideational content of the work.
-It lies somewhere between the two
+Format belongs neither wholly to a text's physical medium (pixel or paper) nor to a work's ideational content.
+It lies somewhere between the two worlds: in a letter's shape, a novel's narrative structure, and spoken patterns of stress and intonation.
-worlds: in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of the spoken word.
-We do not know which elements belong to content and which to contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.

 Some formatting features matter to readers (line breaks in poetry, for example), while others usually do not (like font kerning).
 Textual criticism reminds literary theorists of the transition that happens between literary texts and literary works.
 It is always a fraught process, because a theorist's abstract beliefs must be continually weighed against the material affordances of a concrete textual witness.
 A word or comma omitted, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.

 In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann discuss how the "presentational form of texts" usually masks their